 Herbert Hoover ends Bluefield softball's state championship bid

-May 23—SOUTH CHARLESTON — A long, hot day melted into frustrating disappointment for a weary band of Beavers Wednesday.
+May 24—south charleston — A long, hot day melted into frustrating disappointment for a weary band of Beavers Wednesday.

 For the second time in seven hours, Bluefield (17-7) fell behind, almost battled all the way back but came short in the West Virginia AA softball finals, losing 7-4 to Herbert Hoover (27-4) at the Little Creek Rock Field A. The loss dropped the Beavers out of the double-elimination event.